-Hello, readers welcome to new post.
+Hello, readers, welcome to a new post.
 Today we will learn HOW VARIABLE RESISTORS WORK.
-The main part of electric circuitry is inserted as resistances.
-There are different types of resistance that exist and that are employed in different applications.
-Commonly used types of resistance are fixed variables in the basis of their resistive value.
+Resistors play a central role in the electric circuitry.
+Different types of resistance exist and are employed in different applications.
+Commonly used types of resistors are fixed variables based on their resistive value.

 Introduction to VARIABLE RESISTORS